xzan0x7c7/ascii_art/README.md

 ## ASCII ART

-A set of scripts for rendering ascci art from images, can be run locally or via docker container.
+A set of scripts for asciifying images, can be run locally or via docker container.

 ### Docker Setup